Q. What is ferning?

 Q. How can I see ferning with Ovatel?

 A. Ovatel is a mini-microscope.
-To use it, some prior microscope knowledge is beneficial.
 When using a microscope, you place the sample (in this case a saliva sample) to be viewed on a small slide.
 You then look through the lens and focus on the results.
-Focusing the lens can be a little tricky and may require a few tries before getting it right.
-Saliva placement is also critical.
-If it is not placed in the center, you will probably not see anything at all.
+The advantage of Ovatel is that you do not need to turn knobs to focus on the slide.
+Instead, you move the lens containing the saliva closer to your eyes or further away to make the image clearer.

 Q. Why is it difficult for me to see ferning using the mini-microscope?